kailash-manasarovar/statement/docs/timeline/2024/november.md

 ## Late October/early November

 - I'm feeling extremely unwell in my flat.
 My kidneys are aching.
+- Dark circles suddenly appear under my eyes - like they did after the chamber music class in January 2023.
-I have suddenly appearing dark circles under my eyes.
-My eyes are extremely blurry.
+- My eyes are extremely blurry.
 My mind is confused and I can't remember simple things.
 I'm sure I'm being poisoned.
 - It's impossible for me to go out walking without feeling like I'm going to be attacked in some way; psychological usually.
 - When I went shopping to the Carrefour the previous week, a couple parked their car close to mine and as I'm coming back to my car they start shrieking and laughing, and putting their phones up if they're recording me.
 I don't know who they are.
 Messages on Twitter fakes accounts that like my posts refer to it later on.
 It's been like that constantly since September 2023.
 - So I don't go out and consequently, if they are poisoning me through the air vents, I'm unable to get out to clean my lungs.